Common Cruise Questions

 - Is my cruise really all-inclusive?

 Most of the time, cruise lines are not truly all-inclusive even if they say they are.
 The reason for this exception is that alcohol and soft drinks are usually extra, specialty restaurants cost extra, and they offer paid entertainment options.
+But you can easily find more about the true cost of a cruise in our How much does a cruise cost? guide.

 - Will I get seasick?

 If you book your cruise when there is mild weather and seas are steady, chances are you won't feel a lot of rocking on the ship.
 The larger the ship, the less likely it is that you will actually get seasick.
 However, if you are seriously prone to motion sickness there are things you can do to prevent it, including selecting cabins far away from the majority of the motion.
 Cabins located on lower decks and in the middle of the ship usually have the least movement.
+Choosing a large cruise ship size and a cruise ship cabin in the middle of the ship will thus help you to enjoy your cruise without worries.

 - Is the food good?

 Just the same as purchasing food at a restaurant in town, you will get what you pay for.
 If you're in the main dining room on a budget cruise line, do not be disappointed when your dinner doesn’t feature special delicacies or isn’t served with a flourish.
 On the other hand, certain luxury cruise lines have top rated restaurants which rival those you would find in a big city.
+If food is of great importance to you, then there are some cruises for real gourmets and certain destinations for foodies as well.

 - Will it be crowded?